JEJodesty/edX_student_analysis/README.md

 Source: edX courses administered by HarvardX & MITx from 2012 & 2013

-#####This repository contains an IPython Notebook providing a walkthrough of my project, and a pdf presentation I delivered on career day at Metis
+#####This repository contains an IPython Notebook providing a walkthrough of my project, and a pdf presentation I delivered at Metis